 This page addresses issues that are specific to electricity production from wind, wind resource analysis, wind power variability and wind financing.
-Wind resource analysis deals with some tricky wind resource subjects that I think are difficult including understanding the difference between measurements of production using a P90 ten year estimate and a P90 one year (you could substitute P90, P95, P75 etc.).
+Sources of wind data are reviewed followed by introducing a database of power curves and estimates of power production.
+In this analysis statistics that measure the variability of both wind and power production are introduced.
+The subsequent page extends the analysis to deal with some tricky wind resource subjects and discussion of the difference between measurements of production using a P90 ten year estimate and a P90 one year (you could substitute P90, P95, P75 etc.).

 Introduction to Wind Analysis and Power Point Slides

 The ideas of measuring wind speeds, wind power, power curves and variation in wind are explained in the slides that you can download below.
 The slides also use the Netherlands feed-in tariff as a case study and use the perspective of credit analysis from the perspective of a bank.
 You can get the slides by clicking on the button and downloading the file.
 As with the discussion below, the slides begin with speed analysis (no electric power or turbine).
 Then the turbines are added using a power curve to convert the wind into electricity and the power curve database is introduced.
 Finally actual wind production variation from year to year is evaluated.